How to Feed & Maintain your Sourdough Starter

 Honestly, I’ve gone longer than a month without feeding my starter and I haven’t killed it yet.
 Give it a feeding and see if it wakes up.
 If it’s alive, keep feeding it until it is reliably doubling in size within 4-5 hours.

 If you go more than about 2 weeks between feedings, you might want to give the starter 2-3 feedings before using.
-A starter that hasn’t been fed for weeks will be quite sluggish and your dough won’t be as lively.
+A starter that hasn’t been fed for weeks will be out of balance and sluggish.

 It’s called “hooch” and don’t worry, your starter is still alive.
 Just stir that water back into the starter before feeding.
-Again, you might need 2 feedings to completely revive the starter since it’s been quite dormant.
+You might need at least 2 feedings to completely revive and rebalance the starter.

 To maintain your starter at 100% hydration it is best and most accurate to weigh your ingredients.
 If you’re just a little bit off every time you feed, eventually, your starter could be thrown out of balance.